calderonalexis/Resume/README.md

     - PoC about Azure File Share.
     - Experience creating VPNs.
     - Familiariy with operating system administration such as Linux, Windows, MacOs.
-    - Knowledge of Docker and K8s.
+    - Terraform has helped me automate processes by creating, modifying, and destroying infrastructure.
-    - Familiarity with automation and scripting in order to reduce errors and increase efficiency.
+    - Familiar with automation and scripting in order to reduce errors and increase efficiency.
-    - Familiarity creating scripts in Bash and Python.
+    - Knowledge in creating scripts in Bash, Ansible and Python.
-    - Basic knowledge in Ansible and Terraform.
+    - Knowledge in Docker and K8s.

 - ##### Telecommunications Specialist L3
   January 2019 – December 2022